Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 10. Mining Bee

-Mining bees are one of the types of bees in Indiana.
-These solitary bees are beneficial to gardens and can often be seen in large aggregations around sandy or gravely soils.
+Mining bees are a type of bee found in Indiana.
+These solitary bees benefit gardens and can often be seen in large aggregations around sandy or grave soils.

 They get their name because they create tunnels underground to store their food.